sbmlteam/sbmlteam.github.io/site/content/documents/faq/_index.md

 ### Are software libraries available for programming with SBML?

 Yes.
-The [SBML Showcase](/showcase) includes information about known libraries for programming SBML support.
 The SBML Team itself has developed several free and open-source packages that can be used to support SBML in different environments, including two libraries:

 * [libSBML](/software/libsbml) is a portable, embeddable API library providing language interfaces for C, C#, C++, Java, MATLAB, Octave, Perl, Python, and Ruby.
 It runs on Linux, MacOS and Windows.
 There is  a recent [paper describing libSBML](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2517632/) too.

 * [JSBML](/software/jsbml) is a new pure Java implementation that tries to provide a similar API to [libSBML](/software/libsbml).

+Other libraries have been developed by other groups.

 ### Which "Level" of SBML should I use in my software?